farawaystar/p2p-message-exchange/README.md

-**Simple P2P Network for Message Exchange**
+**Simple P2P Network for Message Exchange using rust-libp2p**

-Hi! this project is a mini version of a private, decentralized chat network using libp2p (the same tech behind IPFS).
-It’s like a mix between a secure group chat and a network diagnostics tool.
+This is an implementation of a private, decentralized chat network using libp2p (the same tech behind IPFS).
+The project has elements of a secure group chat, or a blockchain transaction exchanger or simply a network diagnostics tool!
 Here’s the vibe:

 ### **What It Does**
-- **Chat with Peers**: Type messages in a terminal, and it get's broadcasted to all peers in the network.
+- **Chat with peers**: Type messages in a terminal, and it get's broadcasted to all peers in the network.
+- **Identify sender/receiver**: tracks the peer_id of the sender and receiver, as well which node has "dialled" into which node.
+- **Monitor network**: pings to see if peers are online and measures connection speeds.
-- 🔒 **Private Networks**: (in-progress) Use a `swarm.key` file (like a secret password) to lock down who can join.
+- 🔒 **Private networks**: (in-progress) Use a `swarm.key` file (like a secret password) to lock down who can join.
-- 📡 **Auto-Discovery**: (in-progress) Nodes find each other using IPFS-style addresses (`/ip4/.../tcp/...`).
+- 📡 **Auto-discovery**: (in-progress) Nodes find each other using IPFS-style addresses (`/ip4/.../tcp/...`).
-- **Network Health Checks**: pings to see if peers are online and measures connection speeds.

 - **Configurable Params**: Key settings such as subscriber topic, ping frequeny, some cli formatting are configurable via `config.toml`.
 So no recompiling needed!

 ### **What’s “IPFS” About It?**
 - It borrows **IPFS’s private network setup** (the `swarm.key` file and `IPFS_PATH` detection).
 - Uses IPFS-compatible addresses for peers (though it’s *not actually IPFS*—no file sharing/storage implemented, yet..).

-### **Cool Features**
-- **Config-Driven**: Change the chat topic or ping frequency by editing `config.toml`—no recompiling needed!
-- **Plug-and-Play**: Run `cargo run` to start a node, or `cargo run <PEER_ADDRESS>` to connect to others.
-- **Retro Terminal Vibes**: Messages show up with timestamps, peer IDs, and custom separators.
-Feels hacker-y.

-### **Why It’s Cool for Tinkering**
-- Learn how libp2p works under the hood.
-- See how private networks like IPFS swarms are secured.
-- Easy to hack on—add new protocols or tweak the UI formatting.

 ---